Hill-Type Stability Analysis of Periodic Solutions of Fractional-Order Differential Equations: Fractional-Order Linear Time-Periodic Systems

-The choice of the lower bound $-\infty$ in the differential equation \eqref{eq_nonlinearFODE} is necessary when we want to study periodic solutions $x_\mathrm p(t) = x_\mathrm p(t+T)$ for all $t$ and some $T>0$ of \eqref{eq_nonlinearIVP}.
-A version of \eqref{eq_nonlinearIVP} with zero lower bound cannot have a periodic solution \cite{Tavazoei2009}. } We intend to study the behavior of the solutions of \eqref{eq_FracHillIVP}.
+} We intend to study the behavior of the solutions of \eqref{eq_FracHillIVP}.
 To the best of our knowledge, there are no results on the form of solutions for this problem, i.e. no Floquet theory.
-Here, we will attempt to fill that gap. { \begin{theorem} { Let $J:[0,T]\to \realnumbers^{n\times n}$ and $p:[0,T]\to \realnumbers^n$ be $T$-periodic with the Fourier series expansions
+Here, we will attempt to fill that gap.